eclipse-kura/kura/README.md

 > [!NOTE]
 This build step requires 'docker' to be a executable command on your system.
 For Instance, if you are using Podman please follow the [Emulating Docker Cli Guide](https://podman-desktop.io/docs/migrating-from-docker/emulating-docker-cli-with-podman) before running the command above.

-After this command runs, images can be found in your preferred container engine image list.
+After this command completes, images can be found in your preferred container engine image list.

 IDE Setups
 ----------